oribarilan/oribi.nvim/lua/plugins/ezpr/README.md

 ## Commands

+### Pull Request Review
+- `:EzprListPRs` - List all pull requests and select one to review
+- `:EzprOpenDiscussion` - Open all discussions at current cursor line

 ### Layout Management
 - `:EzprUI` - Toggle the UI layout on/off
 - `:EzprOpen` - Open the UI layout